 Our website is organized by investment adviser filing.
 Certain larger companies will have multiple subsidiaries or operating companies filed as separate investment advisers.
-We made efforts to build the proper connections between related investment advisers.
+We made efforts to build proper connections between related investment advisers.
 While we’ve made significant progress, we don’t have them covered 100%.
-However, if you find that two companies should be connected, feel free to shoot us a note and we’ll have it corrected and updated.
+However, if you find that two companies should be connected, shoot us a note and we’ll have it corrected and updated.

 Our database consists of all service providers listed in Form ADV under the private funds section, which includes administrators, auditors, custodians, and prime brokers.